 While some pet owners like the natural properties of melatonin as opposed to chemical medications, you should talk to your veterinarian before deciding on a melatonin regimen.
 There has not been much study of its side effects and safety, nor has it been approved by the FDA for use in animals.

 There are several melatonin products on the market made specifically for dogs, including melatonin chews which double as calming treats.

 Side effects of melatonin in dogs, although rare, include:

 However, if you and your vet determine that melatonin is a good option for your dog, you may find it treats a range of anxieties and phobias, as well as sleep problems.

 How Much Melatonin Should I Give My Dog?

 Even though melatonin is available over the counter, you should always confer with your veterinarian to determine the correct dosage.
-He may want you to use a specific prescription.
+They may want you to use a specific prescription.